wheelerlaw/DataBallet/README.md

+Take a look at the COSPort branch for more project details.

 # DataBallet

 DataBallet is a web server and application framework implemented using the [M](https://en.wikipedia.org/wiki/MUMPS) language.
 It is being developped and tested using [GT.M](http://fis-gtm.com/).